Andrew Tate: The War Room

+2023–present: Meme coins and boxing comeback

 Meme coins

-In 2024 Tate launched a meme coin called DADDY.
+In 2024, Tate launched a meme coin called DADDY.
 It soon reached a market capitalisation of $217 million.
 The name is meant to be a play on Iggy Azalea's meme coin $MOTHER, with Tate saying that the coin was "for the patriarchy" and "We're bringing the Gs back make me a f***ing sandwich females."
 He has encouraged those who hold the coin to join The Real World and has promoted the coin heavily on his social media.

-In October 2024 Andrew Tate was sent a series of questions by the YouTube channel Coffeezilla about his meme coin DADDY.
-In response Tate doxxed Coffeezilla and encouraged his supporters to email abusive content to Coffeezilla with Tate specifically requesting that they call him "gay".
+In October 2024, Andrew Tate was sent a series of questions by the YouTube channel Coffeezilla about his meme coin DADDY.
+In response, Tate doxxed Coffeezilla and encouraged his supporters to email abusive content to Coffeezilla with Tate specifically requesting that they call him "gay".

-Other ventures

 Boxing

-In August 2025, sports journalist Ariel Helwani broke that news that Tate was in advanced talks with Misfits Boxing to compete in a heavyweight bout by the end of the year.
-However, a day later BBC Sport contacted DAZN and were informed that Tate was in fact not in negotiations with Misfits despite the earlier reports, Misfits declined to comment.
-On 15 October Daily Mirror reported that Tate was set to make his face reality star Chase DeMoor for the MFB heavyweight title, with the bout set to take place on 20 December at the Coca-Cola Arena in Dubai, UAE.
-On 19 October, Misfits formally announced the event with a promotional video that featured a cobra wrapping around a Christmas tree, a subtle nod to Tate's fighting alias.
-On 30 October, the bout between Tate and DeMoor was announced to headline Misfits Mania – The Fight Before Christmas, accompanied with a promotional video that claimed Tate had replaced KSI as the CEO of Misfits.
+In August 2025, sports journalist Ariel Helwani broke the news that Tate was in advanced talks with Misfits Boxing to compete in a heavyweight fight by the end of the year.
+However, a day later, DAZN asserted that Tate was in fact not in negotiations with Misfits despite the earlier reports; Misfits declined to comment.
+On 15 October, Daily Mirror reported that Tate was set to face reality star Chase DeMoor for the MFB heavyweight title, with the fight set to take place on 20 December at the Coca-Cola Arena in Dubai, UAE.
+Misfits promoted fight on 19 October, with a video showing a cobra wrapping around a Christmas tree, a subtle nod to Tate's fighting alias, The fight headlined Misfits Mania – The Fight Before Christmas; Tate was defeated by DeMoor via majority decision.

+Criminal investigations and civil cases

+2010s

+Tate was first arrested in Britain in July 2015 after two women filed complaints accusing him of rape and assault and was again arrested on suspicion of rape in December 2015.
+In 2019, the Crown Prosecution Service declined to file charges for any of the allegations.

+2018

+Canadian alt-right YouTuber and political activist Lauren Southern wrote in her 2025 memoir that she had met Tate in Romania in 2018.
+She said in the book that, after he had taken her from a nightclub to her hotel room, "He kissed me.
+I wasn't expecting it, and I wasn't looking for it, but I kissed him back briefly and then told him I wanted to sleep."
+She said that, after he insisted in touching her and she tried to fight back, he "put his arm around my neck and began strangling me unconscious.
+I tried to fight back….
+I'd prefer not to share the rest.
+It's pretty obvious."